CoalaWeb/cw-uikit-social-buttons/README.md

 ## <a name="intro"></a>Intro

-Are you using UIkit on its own or are you using a template/theme or extension that has come packaged with it?
-Do you need a quick and easy way to get uniform social buttons on your site?
-Then you have come to right place all you have to do is included the **cw-uikit-social-buttons.css** file to harness the power of UIkit and get great looking buttons in minutes. *\[Figure 1\]*
+> Are you using UIkit on its own or are you using a template/theme or extension that has come packaged with it?
+> Do you need a quick and easy way to get uniform social buttons on your site?

+Then you have come to right place all you have to do is included the **cw-uikit-social-buttons.css** file to harness the power of UIkit and get great looking buttons in minutes.

 ![Figure-1](http://cdn.coalaweb.com/images/github/uikit/cw-uikit-social/button-examples.png "Figure-1")